opencompany/www.opencompany.org/join/index.md

   1. The name of your company
   1. A link to your homepage, or a landing page about openness
   1. A one-sentence description of your company
+  1. One concrete example of how your company already fulfills our pledge.

+### Our Pledge

-  1. One concrete example of how your company already fulfills our pledge, &ldquo;to proactively maximize trust through genuine corporate transparency and openness, not as an afterthought, but as a defining element in how we create value.&rdquo;
+We who belong to the Open Company Initiative pledge to proactively maximize trust through genuine corporate transparency and openness, not as an afterthought, but as a defining element in how we create value.

 <div class="next-steps nav">
     <ul>